‘These comments are taken from reports of units that have successfully and extensively engaged in village and town fighting.

 From an VIII Corps report describing techniques and methods employed by three infantry divisions during action at BREST:

 “Streets formed the boundaries between units.
 In some cases the entire street was included within the zone of a unit; in other cases the boundaries were drawn down the middle of the street.
+There was not just separation of boundaries, but also the separation of responsibilities on both sides of the streets.
+Sometimes, if the street was a part of the boundary line, troops were shouldered duties along the demarcated line.
+Houses, other buildings, boundary walls etc also fell on the boundaries, and then, in the same way, responsibilities were divided.
+Any resort was seriously dealt with.
+Get more information on this boundary duties and fighting in the below sections.
 Many felt that responsibility for the street itself was immaterial since no one dared use it anyway.”

 COMMENT: In village and town fighting, boundaries between units should not be drawn down the middle of the street.
 A street is a natural avenue for approach or for retrograde movement even though not used for either purpose.
 It is also a natural line of demarcation and as such must be considered a critical area.
 Our tactical doctrine teaches that in assigning boundaries all natural avenues and lines of demarcation should be made all inclusive to one unit or the other so that there will be no division of responsibility for a critical area.